Austria

 History

-Austria was occupied by the German Reich in March 1938 and annexed after a plebiscite.
-Many Austrians welcomed this “Anschluss”, after which they were treated equally as Germans – a separate Austrian identity was denied by the Nazis.
-Austria was integrated into the general administration of the German Reich and subdivided into Reichsgaue in 1939.
+Austria was occupied and annexed by the German Reich in March 1938.
+Many Austrians welcomed this “Anschluss”, after which they were treated as Germans.
+On April 10, 1938, the “Act on the Reunification of Austria with the German Reich” was recognized by a referendum.
+Austria was integrated into the general administration of the German Reich and subdivided into seven Reichsgaue in 1939.
 In 1945, the Red Army took Vienna and eastern parts of the country, while the Western Allies occupied the western and southern sections.

 In 1938, Austria had a total population of about 6,753,000 people.
-After the “Anschluss”, between 201,000 and 214,000 of them, including refugees from Germany, were persecuted as Jews under the Nuremberg Laws.
-The Austrian Nazi Party, which had been outlawed before the “Anschluss”, however, did not target only the Jews, but also other perceived “racial” enemies, such as the Roma, their political opponents, the disabled, and others.
+After the “Anschluss” [annexation], 206,000 of them, including refugees from Germany, were persecuted as Jews under the Nuremberg Laws.
+The Austrian Nazi Party, which had been outlawed before the “Anschluss”, however, did not target only the Jews, but also other ethnic, social and political groups, such as the Roma, their political opponents, the disabled, “anti-social elements”, and others.
 In the process, Austrians became involved in all types of Nazi crimes.
 In the first days and weeks of Nazi rule, Jews were subjected to brutal outbreaks of violence, including theft and murder.
-Subsequently, most Jews in the provinces were forced to move to Vienna.
-After the pogrom in November 1938, about 6,500 male Jews from Austria were imprisoned, and 4,000 among them were sent to the Dachau concentration camp.
-By late 1939, more than half of the German-Jewish refugees had resorted to emigration to escape from Nazi anti-Jewish measures in Austria.
+Subsequently, most Jews in the provinces were forced to move to Vienna or abroad.
+The “Zentralstelle für jüdische Auswanderung in Wien” (“Central Office for Jewish Emigration in Vienna”), founded by the SS in August 1938, not only served as a model for the organisation of the expulsions, but also for the mass deportations from October 1939 onwards.
+Similar institutions were founded in Berlin, Prague, and Amsterdam.
+After the November pogroms in 1938, about 6,500 mostly male Jews from Austria were imprisoned, and 4,000 among them were sent to the Dachau concentration camp.
+By the beginning of the war in September 1939 about 130,000 Jews fled from Austria.
 During the war, the remaining Jews in Austria were subjected to ever increasing isolation by new regulations, including forced transferal to smaller quarters and the introduction of the obligatory Jewish Star in 1941.
-Austrian Jews were subsequently deported to Minsk, to camps and ghettos in Poland and to the Theresienstadt ghetto in Bohemia.
-Most of the deportees who initially survived were subsequently deported to extermination camps.
+Austrian Jews were deported to ghettos, concentration and extermination camps, among others to Nisko, Kielce, Opole, Theresienstadt/Terezín, Litzmannstadt/Łódź, Riga, Maly Trostinez/Maly Trascianiec and Auschwitz-Birkenau.
+In May / June 1944, Jewish prisoners, mostly from Hungary, were moved to camps in Austria, particularly to the Mauthausen concentration camp complex and forced labour camps along the Eastern border.
+Especially in March and April 1945 thousands of them died on death marches.
 Overall, around 66,000 Austrian Jews perished in the Holocaust.

 Archival Situation

 Austria exhibits a highly differentiated archival system without much centralization.
-In addition to the Federal Archives and its departments (governed by the Bundesarchivgesetz), each Austrian Land has its own State Archive (each governed by the respective state Archivgesetz or statute).
+In addition to the Austrian State Archives and its departments (governed by the Bundesarchivgesetz), each Austrian Bundesland has its own State Archives (each governed by the respective state Archivgesetz or statute).
 There are over 50 city archives.
 The religious communities in Austria, first and foremost bodies and organizations of the Catholic Church, have a rich array of archival institutions.
 There are also university archives, archives of noble houses (in particular the Liechtenstein archives) and a number of other, mostly topical archives as well as libraries holding archival material.

 EHRI Research (Summary)

-Key institutions identified by EHRI include the Austrian State Archive (Österreichisches Staatsarchiv/ Archiv der Republik) and the respective state archives of the Austrian Länder, which hold surviving files of central and regional administrative bodies as well as post-war investigations; the state-operated Archive of the Mauthausen Memorial, which contains files of the Mauthausen Concentration Camp complex; the Dokumentationsarchiv des Österreichischen Widerstandes, which contains material from private hands as well as serving as a hub for highly pertinent copied files accrued from dozens of archives; the Archiv der Israelitischen Kultusgemeinde Wien, which contains the files of the Vienna Jewish Community, which encompassed the vast majority of Austrian Jews; the Vienna Wiesenthal Institute; and the Forschungsstelle Nachkriegsjustiz, which has collected the scattered information on post-war trials for Nazi war crimes.
+Key institutions identified by EHRI include the Austrian State Archives [Österreichisches Staatsarchiv/ Archiv der Republik] and the respective state archives of the Austrian Bundesländer [Federal States], which hold surviving files of central and regional administrative bodies as well as post-war investigations; the state-operated Archive of the Mauthausen Memorial, which contains files of the Mauthausen concentration camp complex; the Dokumentationsarchiv des Österreichischen Widerstandes, which contains material from private hands as well as serving as a hub for highly pertinent copied files accrued from dozens of archives as well as the Forschungsstelle Nachkriegsjustiz, which has collected the scattered information on post-war trials for Nazi war crimes; the Archiv der IKG Wien, which contains the files of the Vienna Jewish community, which encompassed the vast majority of Austrian Jews; the Vienna Wiesenthal Institute for Holocaust Studies, with the holdings of the Association of Jewish Victims of the Nazi Regime and private collections of Holocaust researchers.
 EHRI has identified a number of general and Holocaust-relevant archival guides and online resources, a full list of which is available in the EHRI extensive report on Austria.

 EHRI Research (Extensive)